SiliconLabs/bluetooth_applications/bluetooth_explorer_kit_i2c_barometer/README.md

 The application makes a pressure measurement every second when the Bluetooth connection is open.
 While the measurement is ongoing, the yellow LED is lit.

-The pressure measurement can be manually read via Bluetooth Pressure-characteristic under Environmental Sensing-service or it can be also automatically updated using Notifications.
+The pressure measurement can be seen via Bluetooth Pressure-characteristic under Environmental Sensing-service by reading it manually or it can be also automatically updated using Notifications.

 The sensor board used here is a **mikroE "Pressure 3 Click"** using **mikroE mikroBUS**-socket **I2C** connection.
 But also other **I2C** connected **DPS310**-sensors can be used here such as **SparkFun Qwiic Connect System**-compatible **Adafruit's DPS310**-based pressure sensor board.

 A target application of a barometer pressure sensor could be a weather station or an altitude sensor.

-## Gecko SDK version ##
+## Simplicity Studio and Gecko SDK Suite version ##

-GSDK v3.0.0
+Simplicity Studio SV5.1.1.0 and GSDK v3.1.1

 ## Hardware Required ##